HexagonStorms/PauseLock/README.md

 ## Acknowledgments
 Special thanks to H3 Podcast and the suggestion from Dan & Ethan during H3TV #91 (at the 2:36:12 mark) that inspired this tool!
 The idea came from a live discussion about how viewers sometimes start videos but don't commit to watching them fully.

-##
+## TODO List

-- TODO: allow draggable via X axis
-- TODO publish to Chrome Store
+- Publish to Chrome Store
 - Add screenshots
 - Add promo banner